pghpython/website/content/pages/home.md

 # pghpython

-Welcome to pghpython!
+Welcome to PyPGH!
+We are a Python User Group in the Pittsburgh Metro Area.

-This is a a test!
+We are currently under construction, come back soon!